I'm a paragraph. Click here to add your own text and edit me. It's easy.

 Sue Allen is a Children’s Occupational Therapist, postgraduate lecturer, clinical researcher and author.
 Based in Singapore her clinical work aims to increase participation in home, school and community environments and she specialises in working with families and children with developmental challenges.
 She is studying for her PhD at Reading University, Department of Psychology looking at mechanisms to support families of children with sensory processing and integration difficulties and she is also a published author of several books and articles.
 She was awarded the Sensory Integration Network (UK and Ireland) Fellowship recognising her contribution to the field.

 Dr David Whitebread

 David Whitebread was the founding Director of the Centre for Research on Play in Education, Development and Learning at the Faculty of Education, University of Cambridge, UK.
-He is a developmental psychologist who is widely recognized as a leading international expert in early childhood education.
-Before coming to Cambridge he taught in early years and primary schools for 12 years, and during his first 17 years at Cambridge he worked in early years initial teacher training.
-His research has focused on self-regulation in young children, and the roles of play and oral language in its development.
-He has published widely in academic journals and book chapters on play-based learning.
+His contribution as a developmental psychologist is widely recognized as a leading international expert in early childhood education.
+His research focused on self-regulation in young children, and the roles of play and oral language in its development and he is published widely in academic journals and book chapters on play-based learning.
 He was a great inspiration to the CreateCATT team and was the keynote speaker at the Ist International Developmental Play Conference in 2019.